Document

 How do I claim pre-construction interest?

-The Income-tax Act allows one to claim the pre-construction interest from the date of borrowing of the loan till the 31st March before the end of the financial year in which the construction gets completed.
+The Income-tax Act allows one to claim the pre-construction interest from the date of borrowing of the loan till the 31st of March before the end of the financial year in which the construction gets completed in 5 equal installments from the year in which the construction.

 Under which section you can claim pre-construction interest?

-Pre-construction interest is allowed to be claimed for under-construction residential property under section 24 of the Income-tax act.
-This can be claimed only after the construction is complete over a period of 5 years.
+Under section 24 of the Income Tax Act, pre-construction interest can be claimed for under-construction residential property.
+However, this can be claimed only after the construction is completed and that too over a period of 5 years.

 Is pre-EMI fully taxable?

-Income-tax act allows to claim pre-construction interest only after the construction is completed in 5 equal installments.
-Also, only the interest component can be claimed as deduction on completion of construction.
+The Income Tax Act allows for the claim of pre-construction interest only after the construction is completed in 5 equal installments.
+Only the interest component can be claimed as a deduction on completion of construction.
+So, the question of the taxability of pre-EMI does not arise.

 Difference between pre-EMI and pre-construction?

-Pre-Cconstruction Iinterest is the time period till the preceding financial year in which construction is completed.
-This is relevant under Income tax act to claim a deduction under Section 24(b).
+Pre-construction interest is interest incurred until the preceding financial year in which construction is completed.
+This is relevant under the Income tax act to claim a deduction under Section 24(b).

 Clear offers taxation & financial solutions to individuals, businesses, organizations & chartered accountants in India.
 Clear serves 1.5+ Million happy customers, 20000+ CAs & tax experts & 10000+ businesses across India.